-‘Wood for All’ is a community project which aims to unlock the potential of undermanaged woodlands in the Stirling region.
+‘Wood for All’ was a community project which aimed to unlock the potential of undermanaged woodlands in the Stirling region.

-Throughout the project we will be hosting woodland events, running training days, and encouraging and supporting the development of local wood fuel hubs.
+Throughout the project we were involved with hosting woodland events, running training days, and encouraging and supporting the development of local wood fuel hubs.

-Wood for All is run by Transition Stirling, with funding from the Scottish Government’s Climate Challenge Fund.
+Wood for All was run by Transition Stirling, with funding from the Scottish Government’s Climate Challenge Fund.